mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * L1 - A device can obtain L1 certification when its built in secure facility with one of the certified FTM.
 * L2 - A device can obtain L2 certification when its build in secure facility with one of the certified FTM with tamper responsiveness.
 Also the device should be capable of demonstrating tamper responsiveness during its entire life time.

+### Device Identity
-**Device Identity:** It is imperative that all devices that connect to MOSIP are identifiable.
+It is imperative that all devices that connect to MOSIP are identifiable.
 MOSIP believes in cryptographic Identity as its basis for trust.

+#### Physical ID
-**Physical Id:** An identification mark that shows MOSIP compliance and a readable unique device serial number (minimum of 12 digits), make and model.
+An identification mark that shows MOSIP compliance and a readable unique device serial number (minimum of 12 digits), make and model.
 The same information has to be available over a 2D QR Code or Barcode.
 This is to help field support and validation.

+#### Digital ID
-**Digital Id:** A digital device Id in MOSIP would be a signed JSON (RFC 7515) as follows:
+A digital device ID in MOSIP would be a signed JSON (RFC 7515) as follows:
 ```JSON
 {
   "serialNo": "Serial number",